 Giant MR (GMR)

-The primary implementation of GMR is in magnetic field sensors.
-It is used to understand data in hard disk drives and other devices.
+The primary implementation of GMR is in magnetic field sensors, particularly in hard disk drives and other devices, where it is used to understand data.

 Half-Duplex